sfc-gh-boconnor/scotland_hol/README.md

 #### Data Source 2 Exercise

-Here we are going to leverage the Function we created earlier and use this dynamically inside of Tableau.
+Here we are going to leverage the table function we created earlier and use this dynamically inside of Tableau.

 * Instead of selecting a table, Create a Custom SQL query.
 You should be able to do something like this: